 Mammography/breast imaging: breast cancer is the most common form of cancer in women and is much more treatable when detected at an early stage.
-To enable early detection, breast problems are investigated using a very accurate x-ray technique known as mammography or by using ultrasound.
-The radiographers who perform breast imaging are referred to as mammographers and are specially selected and trained due to the sensitive nature of their job.
+To enable early detection, breast problems are investigated using a very accurate x-ray technique known as mammography, or by using ultrasound.
+The radiographers who perform breast imaging are referred to as mammographers and are specially trained due to the sensitive nature of their work.

-Computed tomography (CT): commonly known as "CAT scans", CT is a technique that uses x-rays to take multiple cross-sectional images through the body.
+Computed tomography (CT): This is a technique that uses X-rays to take multiple cross-sectional images through the body.
 CT is a very useful technique that can image any part of your body.
 It is often used to identify diseased organs and to plan surgery.

-Magnetic resonance imaging (MRI): commonly known as "MRI," this is a technique that uses radio waves within magnetic field to take multiple cross-sectional images of the body.
+Magnetic resonance imaging (MRI): commonly known as "MRI," this is a technique that uses radio waves within a magnetic field to take multiple cross-sectional images of the body.
 MRI is often used to look at soft tissue structures such as the brain, spine and our joints.
-The magnetic field used within the machine is so powerful that all patients must remove any metal objects before they enter the scanner.
+The magnetic field used within the machine is very powerful so all patients must remove any metal objects before they enter the scanner.

 Nuclear medicine: this refers to a technique that shows how your internal organs are functioning.
 Nuclear medicine does this by using a "gamma camera" to take pictures of small amounts of radioactive materials that are injected into your blood stream.
 Although this sounds dangerous, the materials decay rapidly, so they are out of your system in a matter of hours and total radiation dose is small.